 Porzingis' season-high effort lifts Mavericks past Pacers

 Kristaps Porzingis recorded season highs in both points (38) and 3-pointers (six) as the Dallas Mavericks posted a 112-103 victory over the Indiana Pacers on Monday in Indianapolis.
 Porzingis added 12 rebounds and sank all 12 free-throw attempts en route to surpassing his previous season-high point total of 35, set in Dallas' 128-121 setback in Houston on Friday.
-The 24-year-old sat out the following night's 123-100 win over Atlanta for rest purposes before jumping out to a fast start with 11 points in the first quarter on Monday.
+The 24-year-old sat out the following night for rest purposes as Dallas beat Atlanta 123-100 before jumping out to a fast start with 11 points in the first quarter on Monday.

-Tim Hardaway Jr. had 25 points and Dorian Finney-Smith added 15 and 11 rebounds for the Mavericks, who improved to 17-7 on the road after defeating Indiana for the fifth time in their last six meetings.
-Domantas Sabonis collected 26 points and 12 rebounds for the Pacers, who have dropped three of their last four games on the heels of winning seven of their previous eight.
+Tim Hardaway Jr. had 25 points and Dorian Finney-Smith added 15 points and 11 rebounds for the Mavericks, who improved to 17-7 on the road after defeating Indiana for the fifth time in their past six meetings.
+Domantas Sabonis collected 26 points, 12 rebounds and nine assists for the Pacers, who have dropped three of their past four games on the heels of winning seven of their previous eight.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)